brndv/zk-regex/README.md

 | :--------------------- | :------------------------ | :--------------------- | :-------------------- |
 |  |  |  |  |

-Here is the layout of regex(all string regex and sub-string regex)  matching circuit for a single regex definition from the library (one all string regex comprised of multiple sub-string regex for simplicity).
+Here is the layout of regex(all string regex and sub-string regex)  matching circuit for a single regex definition from the library (one all string regex comprised of multiple sub-string regex, SubStrIdSum ommitted here for simplicity).
 Here **MaskedCharacters[row_idx](for instance constraint or assigned from instance)should be equal to CharactersInput[row_idx] times SubStrId[row_idx].**

 For matching with multiple regex definitions there should be an array of SubStrId advice columns and SubStrIdSum (row-wise sum of the array of SubStrId advice columns).
 Then **MaskedCharacters[row_idx] should be equal to CharactersInput[row_idx] times SubStrIdSum[row_idx]**